Health of People & Environment in Lake Victoria Basin

 The Lake Victoria Basin includes five countries where economic and social development depends upon the health of a shared ecosystem.
 Lakeside communities are among the densest, poorest, and least food secure populations in the world due to intertwined challenges.

-HoPE-LVB is an integrated Population, Health, and Environment (PHE) project in Kenya and Uganda.
-The project aims to reduce threats to biodiversity conservation and ecosystem degradation in the Lake Victoria Basin while simultaneously increasing access to family planning and sexual and reproductive health to improve maternal and child health in project communities.
+HoPE-LVB is an integrated Population, Health, and Environment (PHE) project that aims to reduce threats to biodiversity conservation and ecosystem degradation in the Lake Victoria Basin while simultaneously increasing access to family planning and sexual and reproductive health to improve maternal and child health in project communities.

 With support from the Government of Kenya this project used an integrated model of AIDS, population and health to expand access to quality, sustainable HIV and AIDS and TB prevention, treatment, and support and family planning services.

-APHIAplus (AIDS Population and Health Integrated Assistance Plus) is a five-year health services delivery project funded by USAID that builds on work carried out by APHIA II (2006-2010).
+The APHIAplus (AIDS, Population and Health Integrated Assistance Plus) Nairobi-Coast program is a five-year flagship health services delivery program funded by USAID.

 More than 200 high-level decision makers and health professionals attended a workshop to fine-tune future support in family planning.